-The MTA Board Meetings are regularly scheduled public meetings that are conducted on the first Tuesday of February, April, June, August, October and December annually.
+The MTA Board Meetings are regularly scheduled public meetings that are conducted on the first Tuesday of February, April, June, August, October, and December annually.
 All timetables and public meeting information are available on the MTA website prior to the meeting.
 Special Arrangements for "free" transportation to and from MTA meetings will be provided to elderly, disabled and persons with limited means, within 10 miles of meeting location and with 48-hour advance notice.
-In addition to the MTA public meetings, special events dates are shown below by date and event.
+In addition to the MTA public meetings, special events are noticed in the local newspaper and by posting flyers in each Sage Stage bus, at the County courthouse, City Hall, at our local grocery stores, and on the Sage Stage website.